material-motion/material-motion/specifications/runtime/scheduler.md

 This API would terminate all active performers and remove all registered plans.

-It's unclear if this is a necessary feature at this point in time.
+It's unclear if this is a necessary feature.

 Example pseudo-code: